Thesis Writing Resources

 Writing Accountability Groups

-Spring 2022 writing accountability groups will meet once a week over an 8-week period from February 7th through April 1st.
+Writing accountability groups meet once a week over an 8-week period.
 You and your group can decide what day and time works best for you, where to meet, and whether to meet online or in person.

 Get Feedback from a Writing Coach: Your Writing Accountability Group will be assigned a writing coach, who will read up to three drafts of your work in progress and give you suggestions and encouragement over the 8-week writing accountability time period.
 (Writing coach availability may vary per session.)